 What Causes Dishwasher Water Not to Drain?

-- Worn Belt: This is unusual.
-However, if your pump assembly is powered by a belt that wears down, it will be unable to push the water out.
+Worn Belt: This is un.
+However, if your pump assembly is powered by a belt that Wears down, it will be unable to push the water out.
 If your dishwasher has a drive belt, inspect it and repair it as needed.

 Three things you can do when you dishwasher is not draining

 Always consult your owner’s handbook for the brand’s particular unclogging procedures.
-It may differ from our suggestions.
+It may differ from your suggestions.

-- Wear rubber gloves to protect your hands from contaminated water and an unpleasant response to dishwashing detergent.
+Wear rubber gloves to protect your hands from contaminated water and unpleasant response to dishwashing detergent.

-- Lap up the water that has accumulated at the bottom of the dishwasher using a cup or a sponge.
+Lap up the water that has accumulated at the bottom of the dishwasher needing a cup or a sponge.
 Empty it into a different bucket.

 Check the drain that links your dishwasher to the other plumbing if you don’t have trash disposal.

-- If there are none, you must look for blockages farther down the hose.
-Use a professional declogger, dishwashing cleanser, or a straightened coat hanger to unclog the drain.
+If there are none, you need to look for blockages farther down the hose.
+Use a professional de-clogger, dishwashing cleaner, or a straightened coat hanger to unclog the drain.
 Insert it into the drain to look for and remove blockages.

 Digging Into The Drain

-- Dig about in the drain opening with a wire or a zip-it drain cleaning tool.
+Dig about in the drain opening with aware or a zip-it drain cleaning tool.

 Can I Run My Dishwasher If My Sink Is Clogged?